What’s Supported

 Example Integration

-To integrate Zendesk with Ampersand, you need to Create a Zendesk Account and obtain the following credentials from your Zendesk App:
+To integrate Zendesk with Ampersand, you need to Create a Zendesk Account and obtain the following credentials from your Zendesk App:- Client ID/Unique identifier

 - Client Secret